gokulkrishh/how-it-works/src/pages/javascript/promise.all.md

 1. If there is an error in any of passed items to <b>.all()</b> method, <b>promise.all</b> will be <b>rejected</b>.

-Lets see how it works.
+Let's see how it works.

 ```javascript
 /* Wrapper function to simulate api */